alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-29-ruling-on-bestiality.md

 hijri: Muharram 10, 1442 AH
 lang: en
 category: [misc]
-excerpt: "Having sex with animals is a bad deed, transgression to bounds set by Allah and contradicts the Fitrah (natural disposition) with which a man was created.
+summary: "Having sex with animals is a bad deed, transgression to bounds set by Allah and contradicts the Fitrah (natural disposition) with which a man was created.
 Allah (Glorified be He) does not allow people to have sex except with one's wife or slave girl."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Aal Al-Shaykh